naruto716/web3-template-monorepo/README.md

 A comprehensive template for building Web3 applications with a clear separation of concerns between on-chain and off-chain components.

+**For the ease of use, I have not added .env to `.gitignore`, but tbh there's nothing valuable in the accounts, just two new accounts purely for the competition lol**

 ## 🏗️ Architecture

 This template uses a three-part architecture: